 Bendeka (bendamustine hydrochloride)

-Treatment of CLL; treatment of indolent B-cell NHL progressing during/within 6 months of rituximab or a rituximab-containing regimen
+Treatment of patients with CLL; treatment of patients with indolent B-cell NHL progressing during/within 6 months of rituximab or a rituximab-containing regimen

 First-line treatment of adults with low-risk APL characterized by t(15;17) translocation or PML/RAR-alpha gene expression, in combination with tretinoin; treatment of APL characterized by t(15;17) translocation or PML/RAR-alpha gene expression, and is refractory to, or relapsed after, retinoid and anthracycline chemotherapy